 The Will Rogers Institute spent the next five years continuing to make further advancements in pulmonary research, reaching out to the public to promote health and wellness and becoming more recognized within the motion picture industry.
 The connection between the Memorial Fund and the industry pioneers was solidified in 2002 when the Foundation of Motion Picture Pioneers merged with the Will Rogers Memorial Fund to create the most meaningful charity supported by the motion picture industry, The Will Rogers Motion Picture Pioneers Foundation.

-Today, the WRMPPF operates three distinct programs, the Will Rogers Institute, the Neonatal Pulmonary Grant Program and the Pioneers Assistance Fund.
+Today, the WRMPPF operates three distinct programs, the Will Rogers Institute (WRI), Brave Beginnings (formerly known as the Neonatal Pulmonary Grant Program), and the Pioneers Assistance Fund.
 The WRI is a national charitable health program focused on research of debilitating lung disorders, medical school research fellowships, distribution of free health education material and provider of life saving neonatal ventilator equipment.
 The Institute is one of the country’s largest suppliers of Public Service Announcements for television, cable and radio.
 Featuring celebrities from stage, film and television these messages serve to reinforce Will Rogers Institute’s complete involvement in the field of pulmonary medicine and public information.

 The Pioneers Assistance Fund continues the mission of the Foundation of Motion Picture Pioneers by helping individuals from the motion picture community who are encountering illness, injury or a life-changing event.
 Social Workers provide confidential consultations and financial assistance on a short-term and long-term basis, in order to help individuals get back to a normal life and continue living with dignity.